If you’re interested in getting a breast lift, there are probably a few questions on your mind, like:

 If you would like to add a youthful look to your breasts while also adding volume, then a breast lift with augmentation is the way to go.
 Breast augmentation can involve the use of implants (silicone, saline, or gummy bear) or fat transfer (where fat from elsewhere on your body is transferred to your breasts).

-The length of this type of breast lift surgery is 90 to 150 minutes.
+The length of this type of breast lift procedure options is 90 to 150 minutes.
 Usually, patients can return to work after one to two weeks.
 Cosmetic surgeons recommend that you avoid vigorous exercise for three weeks.
 Visible bruising should subside within two weeks, with mild swelling disappearing completely after three weeks.
 Pain medication may only be necessary for a few days after lift surgery.

 The Bellesoma breast lift surgery is a new, revolutionary procedure.
 It allows women to achieve full, perkier looking breasts without implants or vertical scars.
 The plastic surgeon is able to restore a youthful shape by forming new breast mounds and placing them higher up on the chest.
 The cosmetic surgeon then secures the breast mounds to the chest muscle for support.
 Sutures are placed under your breast crease to ensure no vertical scarring.
 Your own breast tissue is used to add fullness to your breasts.
 No fat transfer or implants are required.